Established U.S. Office Footing for Cross-Border Companies

 Is it only relevant at an early stage?

-No. For some companies, Propel is the right way to enter at the right level from the outset.
-For others, it becomes relevant later, when an earlier arrangement is no longer the right fit.
+No. For some companies, it is the right way to enter at the right level from the outset.
+For others, it becomes relevant later, when an earlier arrangement is no longer sufficient.

 Tell us about your company

-Share a few details about your company and intended use case.
-Each inquiry is reviewed to assess fit and determine the appropriate next step.
+Share a few details about the company and intended use.
+Each inquiry is reviewed for fit before the appropriate next step is determined.